 Nature is ever changing.
 Never more so than today.
 Yet the increasingly ephemeral state of our remaining wild places can be documented with ever more enduring art techniques.
-The digital medium, with its binary archiving potential, provides the artist a way to preserve not only a sublime moment in the woods, but also serves as a voice for those same wild places that no longer exist.
+The digital format, with its archival potential, provides the artist a way to preserve not only a sublime moment in the woods, but also serves as a voice for those same wild places that no longer exist.

 Drew Harkey began recording these landscapes as an wildland archaeologist.
 At first, his photography was unintentional; he just snapped shots as a way to frame something he sensed from the forest.
 But over time he realized that his images were really the only way to return — because in Florida the archaeologist is called to make sure a road, industrial park or housing development can move forward.
 After he leaves, the bulldozers follow.